AB 12 Overview: One-Month Cap and Effective Date

 Small-Landlord Exemption: Two Properties, Four Units, Natural Person

 AB 12 carved out a narrow exemption for natural-person landlords who own two or fewer properties totaling four or fewer residential units.
-The exemption does not apply to LLCs, corporations, partnerships, or trusts—only individuals holding title in their own name.
+The exemption does not apply to LLCs, corporations, partnerships, or trusts.
+Only individuals holding title in their own name qualify.
 A husband-and-wife team owning two duplexes (four units total) qualifies; a single-member LLC owning the same portfolio does not.

 For coastal landlords, the exemption is largely irrelevant.
-Most operators managing $8,000–$15,000/month SFRs in Newport Beach, Laguna Beach, or Coronado own multiple properties or hold title in an LLC for liability protection.
+Most operators managing high-rent SFRs in Newport Beach, Laguna Beach, or Coronado own multiple properties or hold title in an LLC for liability protection.
 Even mom-and-pop investors who started with a single beach cottage typically acquire a second property within a few years, pushing them past the threshold.
-The exemption's real beneficiaries are small-scale landlords in inland markets—Riverside, San Bernardino, northern San Diego County—where unit counts and rents are lower.
+The exemption's real beneficiaries are small-scale landlords in inland markets (Riverside, San Bernardino, northern San Diego County) where unit counts and rents are lower.

 Furnished-Unit Rules: No More Three-Month Buffer